Essential Backpacking Gear For Any Location

 This is your standard essential gear that will always be with you on every trip.

-I just got this backpacking pack and I love it!
+I just got an Osprey Atmos 65 backpacking pack from REI and I love it!
 It comes with a day pack inside the pack that can be fully removed, hydration sleeve, and rain cover.
 It’s also light weight and has lots of padding.

 - Weight: 3.7lbs